-Lower Manhattan is the lowest tip of Manhattan.
-It includes Battery Park, One World Observatory, 9/11 Memorial Pools, 9/11 Museum, and South Street Seaport.
+Lower Manhattan is the lowest tip of Manhattan and where New York’s financial district sits.
+It includes Battery Park, One World Observatory, the 9/11 Memorial, 9/11 Museum, and South Street Seaport.
 It is bordered by the Financial District, the Hudson River, and the East River.

 In Battery Park, there are several memorial sculptures.
 These include a tribute to World War II and the famous 9/11 Sphere.
 The park contains the landing spot for the Liberty and Ellis Island ferries.
 Historians will enjoy the American Indian Museum located across the street.